Randomized reference models for temporal networks: Fundamental definitions

 \section{Fundamental definitions}

 \new{In this section we define fundamental concepts for temporal networks (Section~\ref{sec:temp-net}) and for microcanonical randomized reference models (MRRMs) (Section~\ref{sec:RRM}).
 Based on this, we propose a canonical naming convention for MRRMs that unambiguously and completely defines a MRRM (Section~\ref{sec:RRM}).
-We finally describe several important classes of algorithms for sampling randomized networks and we classify them according to what overall structures of a temporal network that they randomize (Section~\ref{sec:implementation}).}
+We finally describe several important classes of algorithms for sampling randomized networks and we classify them according to what overall structures of a temporal network they randomize (Section~\ref{sec:implementation}).}

-We focus on microcanonical RRMs as these represent the class of maximum entropy models that can be obtained directly by randomly sampling constrained permutations of an empirically observed network (i.e.\ by shuffling the network). \new{As shuffling is by far the most dominant method for generating randomized temporal networks, we shall in the following refer to any algorithm for generating random networks according to a given MRRM as a {\sl shuffling method} or simply a {\sl shuffling}.} We note \new{finally} that, while we here apply the formalism to the study of temporal networks\new{, it applies} more generally to MRRMs for any system with a discrete state space\footnote{To apply the formalism to other types of data it suffices to replace the state space $\G$ (Def.~\ref{def:state_space}) in the definition of a MRRM (Def.~\ref{def:MRRM}) by the appropriate state space, e.g.\ of multilayer networks or of hypergraphs. }.
+We focus on microcanonical RRMs as these represent the class of maximum entropy models that can be obtained directly by randomly sampling constrained permutations of an empirically observed network (i.e.\ by shuffling the network). \new{As shuffling is by far the most dominant method for generating randomized temporal networks, we shall in the following refer to any algorithm for generating random networks according to a given MRRM as a {\sl shuffling method} or simply a {\sl shuffling}.}